shabin5785/react-notes/Notes_1.md

 - redux terms: Action is a user interaction.
 It goes through a reducer and creates an output.
 The output is state( or store) and creates new state.
 React then reacts to new state and updates DOM

+- Redux is based on the arch pattern called Flux Pattern.